 The holiday man glared deep into the infant's eyes, returned the bottle to her mouth, and continued in a subtle, caring, and loving way.
 When he stopped talking, the newborn would rustle and stir.
 In particular, the baby seemed to enjoy the sound of his voice.
 It was music to her newborn ears.

 None of the children expected Santa to stay here forever.
 Wally knew the reindeer needed to be home, asleep in their nests—before sunrise the next day.
 Then Chris had an idea and signaled for Nurse Ana to close the drapes, “You know, children, my very own mother was lucky to survive.
 But if you close your eyes and listen carefully, you can hear the sound of the day she was born right now...”

 The kids on the floor did precisely what they were told when another pregnant mother screamed through the thin hospital walls.
 Santa then told the story about his life, which no one, absolutely no one, had heard until now.

 (AT THE END OF EACH CHAPTER, PICTURES WILL BE USED TO TEACH REAL HISTORY)

-Many famous people are hidden throughout this journey.
-The Kringle Brothers are friends with all of them.
-Keep an eye out for similar clues and try to remember every name, number, and place.
-This will be the only time a Santa secret will be spelled out for you.
+Many famous people, places, and events are hidden throughout this journey.
+Keep an eye out for clues and try to remember every name, number, and place.
+Example: "The Lipstick Building" in this chapter will eventually relate to Wally's distrust of Bernie Madoff and his illegal Ponzi scheme which took place on the 17th floor during this era.
+This will be the only chapter a few of these Santa secrets will be spelled out for you.
 The rest is up to you to figure out on your own.
-All this evidence will be used to prove Christopher and Wallace Kringle are real.
+All this evidence will be used to prove (or disprove) if Christopher and Wallace are alive today.

 Famous surviving photo of Abraham Lincoln during the Civil War - (Gettysburg, 1863)